CesarAptude/GoodPractices/BestPractices.md

     from math import ceil
     x = ceil(x) # we know where ceil comes from

+## Default arguments

+Python has a different way of representing syntax and default values for function arguments.
+Default values indicate that the function argument will take that value if no argument value is passed during the function call.
+The default value is assigned by using the assignment(=) operator of the form keywordname=value.

+Let’s understand this through a function student.
+The function student contains 3-arguments out of which 2 arguments are assigned with default values.
+So, the function student accepts one required argument (firstname), and rest two arguments are optional.

+    def student(firstname, lastname ='Mark', standard ='Fifth'):

+        print(firstname, lastname, 'studies in', standard, 'Standard')

+We need to keep the following points in mind while calling functions:

+In the case of passing the keyword arguments, the order of arguments is important.
+There should be only one value for one parameter.
+The passed keyword name should match with the actual keyword name.
+In the case of calling a function containing non-keyword arguments, the order is important.

+#### Example #1: Calling functions without keyword arguments

+    def student(firstname, lastname ='Mark', standard ='Fifth'):
+        print(firstname, lastname, 'studies in', standard, 'Standard')

+    # 1 positional argument
+    student('John')

+    # 3 positional arguments
+    student('John', 'Gates', 'Seventh')

+    # 2 positional arguments
+    student('John', 'Gates')
+    student('John', 'Seventh')

+#### Output:

+    John Mark studies in Fifth Standard
+    John Gates studies in Seventh Standard
+    John Gates studies in Fifth Standard
+    John Seventh studies in Fifth Standard

+In the first call, there is only one required argument and the rest arguments use the default values.
+In the second call, lastname and standard arguments value is replaced from default value to new passing value.
+We can see the order of arguments is important from the 2nd, 3rd, and 4th calls of the function.

+#### Example #2: Calling functions with keyword arguments

+    def student(firstname, lastname ='Mark', standard ='Fifth'):
+        print(firstname, lastname, 'studies in', standard, 'Standard')

+    # 1 keyword argument
+    student(firstname ='John')

+    # 2 keyword arguments
+    student(firstname ='John', standard ='Seventh')

+    # 2 keyword arguments
+    student(lastname ='Gates', firstname ='John')

+#### Output:

+    John Mark studies in Fifth Standard
+    John Mark studies in Seventh Standard
+    John Gates studies in Fifth Standard

+In the first call, there is only one required keyword argument.
+In the second call, one is a required argument and one is optional(standard), whose value gets replaced from default to a new passing value.
+In the third call, we can see that order in keyword argument is not important.

+## Keyword arguments

+Keyword arguments (or named arguments) are values that, when passed into a function, are identifiable by specific parameter names.
+A keyword argument is preceded by a parameter and the assignment operator, = .

+Let’s take a look at what keyword arguments (also called “named arguments”) are.

+First let’s take this Python function:

+    from math import sqrt

+    def quadratic(a, b, c):
+        x1 = -b / (2*a)
+        x2 = sqrt(b**2 - 4*a*c) / (2*a)
+        return (x1 + x2), (x1 - x2)

+When we call this function, we can pass each of our three arguments in two different ways.

+We can pass our arguments as positional arguments like this:

+    >>> quadratic(31, 93, 62)
+    (-1.0, -2.0)

+Or we can pass our arguments as keyword arguments like this:

+    >>> quadratic(a=31, b=93, c=62)
+    (-1.0, -2.0)

+The order of these arguments matters when they’re passed positionally:

+    >>> quadratic(31, 93, 62)
+    (-1.0, -2.0)
+    >>> quadratic(62, 93, 31)
+    (-0.5, -1.0)

+But it doesn’t matter when they’re passed by their name:

+    >>> quadratic(a=31, b=93, c=62)
+    (-1.0, -2.0)
+    >>> quadratic(c=62, b=93, a=31)
+    (-1.0, -2.0)

+When we use keyword/named arguments, it’s the name that matters, not the position:

+    >>> quadratic(a=31, b=93, c=62)
+    (-1.0, -2.0)
+    >>> quadratic(c=31, b=93, a=62)
+    (-0.5, -1.0)

+So unlike many other programming languages, Python knows the names of the arguments our function accepts.

 ## Over-engineering everything

 Essentially, a class is a way of grouping functions (as methods) and data (as properties) into a logical unit revolving around a certain kind of thing.
 If you don’t need that grouping, there’s no need to make a class.